nicktehrany/website/website/content/IN4150 Distributed Algorithms Notes/Synchronizers.md

 #### Gamma Synchronizer

 In the $\gamma$-synchronizer nodes are partitioned into clusters, where each selects a leader and constructs a spanning tree ($\beta$-synchronizer), and a single preferred link is selected that connects any two nodes of every pair of clusters.
 The $\beta$-synchronizer is executed in every tree, and the $\alpha$-synchronizer is executed among the trees, and when a root knows its whole tree is safe it sends a CLUSTER\_SAFE down its tree and across the preferred link to its neighboring tree.
+CLUSTER\_SAFE messages stop at the node in the other cluster with the preferred link.
+Once that cluster is then safe it will send its own CLUSTER\_SAFE messages down the tree, and once a node has received READY messages from all its descendants and has received a CLUSTER\_SAFE on all the preferred links it is connected to it will propagate a READY message upwards (leaf nodes start since they do not have any descendants).
+When a root receives all READY messages it knows that its own tree is safe and that all its neighbors are safe.

 The **message complexity** if of the order $O(E)$ with $E$ the total number of links.
 The **time complexity** is in the oder of $O(H)$ with $H$ the maximal height of the spanning trees.